vighneshiyer/vighneshiyer.com/content/research/philosophy/04-what_is_good_academic_comparch_research.md

 +++
-title = "Worthwhile Directions in Academic Computer Architecture Research" date = 2023-12-18 draft = false slug = "worthwhile-directions-in-academic-computer-architecture-research"
+title = "What is Good Academic Computer Architecture Research?" date = 2023-12-18 draft = true
 +++

 This article is a full-form version of a [talk I presented to the SLICE Lab](https://docs.google.com/presentation/d/1K9ljkV5xASLpvs-hxx1Hruop512EWR6atFtepTYHKT0/edit?usp=sharing) in September 2023.